General Purpose Inverse Design of Heterogeneous Finite-Sized Assemblies

 Finally, we assess the importance of explicitly considering both ensembles in the optimization.
 Figure \ref{fig:shell_optimization}C (right) compares optimizations where the objective includes only the low-temperature ensemble versus both low- and high-temperature ensembles.
 When only the goal of maximizing yield at low-temperature is considered in the optimization, the resulting parameters fail to reduce high-temperature assembly, leaving the system substantially resistant to disassembly.
 In contrast, incorporating both ensembles into the loss function enables the optimizer to find parameters that stabilize the shell at $kT_{low}$ while driving near-complete disassembly at $kT_{high}$.
 This result underscores the necessity of multi-ensemble optimization for achieving condition-dependent assembly and disassembly.

 \textit{Case 3: Polymerization.---} As a final example, we consider a polymerizing system in which chains can grow to arbitrary length.

+This case is motivated by filament-forming biological and synthetic systems, such as microtubules~\cite{ndlec1997self, aranson2006theory}, actin filaments~\cite{alberts2002self, guo2009self}, and DNA-tile nanotubes~\cite{rothemund2004design, liu2004dna}, where unbounded growth competes with the formation of finite functional assemblies.
+In these systems, filament length distributions are strongly regulated by monomer concentration and interaction energetics, making concentration an essential design variable rather than a fixed experimental constraint~\cite{hagan2021selflimiting}.

-The system consists of three monomer types, $\alpha$, $\beta$, and $\gamma$, each containing two attractive sites located on opposite sides of the particle.
-These bidirectional interactions allow monomers to link sequentially into chains.
-Our design goal is to optimize the interaction parameters to favor a specific, finite target structure: a trimer composed of one $\alpha$, one $\beta$, and one $\gamma$ monomer arranged in the correct sequence (Figure \ref{fig:polymer_comparison}A).
-Following Ref. \cite{murugan2015undesired}, we optimize both the interaction strengths and the input concentrations of the three monomers.
+We consider three monomer types ($\alpha$, $\beta$, $\gamma$) with bidirectional attractive sites that link sequentially into chains.
+The design goal is to favor a specific finite trimer ($\alpha\beta\gamma$, Figure \ref{fig:polymer_comparison}A); following Ref.~\cite{murugan2015undesired}, we optimize both interaction strengths and input monomer concentrations.

-This problem is significantly more challenging than the previous examples because the growth is non-self-limiting.
-In such systems, it is computationally impossible to explicitly enumerate all possible off-target structures, as there are infinitely many chains of increasing length.
-For instance, when targeting a specific trimer configuration, one must account for the thermodynamic competition from tetramers, pentamers, and longer polymers, each of which can form in numerous distinct ways.
-Figure \ref{fig:polymer_comparison}B illustrates this issue: while our analytical framework can explicitly include monomers, dimers, and the target trimer (left), the space of all possible larger chains is exponentially large (right).

-A straightforward application of our base framework is to approximate this complexity by considering only a representative set of smaller off-targets, as we did in the shell and dimer examples.
-However, this approximation cannot capture the full thermodynamic competition from unbounded chain growth.
-Indeed, when optimizing under such simplified models, we find that while the target trimer yield in simulations is improved, longer chains also emerge containing dozens of monomers, with lengths reaching up to 147 (Figure \ref{fig:polymer_comparison}C, middle panel).
-These structures were never explicitly prohibited in our optimization, underscoring the limitations of this naive approach.

-To overcome this challenge, we penalize uncontrolled growth without requiring explicit enumeration of all possible chains.
-Classical equilibrium mass action theory~\cite{hagan2021selflimiting} describes the equilibrium concentration of $n$-mers in a single-monomer type system:

-where $c_1$ is the total building block monomer concentration and $\epsilon(n)$ is the mean free energy of each monomeric subunit within the chain such that $n\epsilon(n)$ is the free energy of the chain of length n.
-Note that Equation \ref{eq:mass_original} is distinct from the mass-action constraint described by Equation \ref{eq:selfconsistent1}.
-Equation \ref{eq:mass_original} can be extended to approximate the value of $c_n$ in the case of $M$ unique monomeric species, for which there are $M^n$ possible structures of length $n$ (up to symmetry).
-This approximation is given by